-If your cancer or its treatment might have an affect on your fertility you may be told there are options for treatment to preserve it.
+If the cancer you have or its treatment might have an affect on your fertility, you may be told there are options for treatment to preserve it.

 Preserving fertility in men

-It can be difficult to predict if treatment will affect your fertility or if it will return to normal after treatment.
+It’s difficult to predict whether treatment will affect your fertility or whether fertility will return after treatment.
 Even if your chances of becoming infertile are low, you may be referred to a fertility specialist to discuss your options.
-Freezing and storing sperm is a safe technique that has been successfully carried out for many years.
+Freezing and storing sperm is a common and safe technique.

 We have more information about cancer treatment and fertility, which has been written for men of all ages.